lilBeanstock/Weather-Website/README.md

 ## How to get started

-Firstly, make sure you have the Bun runtime installed.
+Firstly, make sure you have the Bun runtime installed as well as `arduino-cli`.
 Afterwards, install the dependencies required in this project:

 ```bash